 - The Historian/Publications Director shall be responsible for publicity in commercial publications.

-- The Historian/Publications Director shall appoint the Editors with the Executive Board approval as required.
+- The Historian/Publications Director shall appoint the Editors with the Executive Board's approval.

 - The Historian/Publications Director shall have control over commercial advertisements within the IPMS/USA publications with Executive Board approval.

-- The Historian/Publications Director will be responsible for securing copyrights in the name of IPMS/USA from the proper authorities for all National Society Publications.
+- The Historian/Publications Director shall be responsible for securing copyrights in the name of IPMS/USA from the proper authorities for all National Society Publications.

 - The Director will supply the Historian/Publications Director with a complete up-to date list of all chartered IPMS/USA Chapters and local groups along with the names and addresses of said groups.
-This will be done on an annual basis and will be published no less than once a year in an IPMS publication for the benefit of the membership.
+This will be done on an annual basis and will be made available to the membership.

 - The Director shall assist in the formation and perpetuation of chartered IPMS/USA Chapters.

-- The Director shall supply, upon request of an IPMS member, the name and address of IPMS/USA Chapters and/or groups functioning in his area.
+- The Director shall supply, upon request of an IPMS member, the name and address of IPMS/USA Chapters and/or groups functioning in his/her area.

-- The Director will appoint the Regional Coordinators with Executive Board approval.
+- With Executive Board approval, the Director will appoint the Regional Coordinators.

-- A past President may run for the office of President at a later date, being granted no special privileges other than those granted by the By-Laws at that time.
+- A past President may run for the office of President again after at least a two year hiatus.

-- In the event the First or Second Vice President cannot perform the duties because of health, business, or personal reasons, the Executive Board will appoint a President for the remainder of the unexpired term.
+- In the event the First or Second Vice President cannot or will not perform the duties of President, the Executive Board will appoint a President for the remainder of the unexpired term.

-- The Executive Board shall be made up of the following officers: President, First Vice President, Second Vice President, Secretary, Treasurer, Membership Secretary, Historian-Publications Director, Director of Local Chapters, and Director of Foreign Liaison.
+- The Executive Board shall be made up of the following officers: President, First Vice President, Second Vice President, Secretary, Treasurer, Historian-Publications Director, Recruitment/Retention Secretary and Director of Local Chapters.

 - Two-thirds of the Executive Board will constitute a quorum.

-- Each member of the Executive Board shall have one vote and in the event of a tie vote, the President will then cast the deciding vote.
+- Each member of the Executive Board shall have one vote.

-- A member of the Executive Board may be removed by a vote of two thirds of the Executive Board, for reasons felt to be detrimental to the function or operations of the Executive Board or Society.
+- A member of the Executive Board may be removed due to actions and/or words felt to be detrimental to the function of the Society by a vote of two thirds of the Executive Board.

 - No more than one member of any family can serve on the Executive Board at the same time.